Mattie Stepanek: Legacy

 On June 6, 2010, a performance of Heartsongs took place at Carnegie Hall.
 It featured Stepanek's poetry, set to music by composer Joseph Martin.
 The music was performed by 200 members of Distinguished Concerts Singers International—including its Children's Choir—under the direction of conductor Stephen Roddy.

 In 2011, Oprah Winfrey named Stepanek as one of her all-time most memorable guests in the 25-year history of her show.
 Mattie convinced Oprah not to retire from her show on its 20th anniversary, saying by email that the show was "good for the world and good for [Oprah]".
 During the final studio audience taping, Stepanek's mother and Oprah shared memories of Stepanek; they discussed his life story as told in the book Messenger book; and Oprah called him "a messenger for our times".

 In 2013, the National Catholic Partnership on Disability posthumously honored Stepanek with its Youth//Young Adult Leadership Award.

 At the behest of the Mattie Stepanek Peace Foundation, in 2013, Barbara Mikulski, a United States senator from Maryland, sent a letter to US President Barack Obama, wanting to declare July 17 (Stepanek's birthday) a national peace day in Stepanek's honor.
 In July 2014, Ben Cardin, a junior United States senator from Maryland, joined Mikulski in introducing Senate Resolution 509, which was approved by the Senate and which honors Stepanek's life and legacy.
 In 2017, the city of Rockville, Maryland, voted to declare Mattie's July 17 birthday as "Peace Day" at a local level in perpetua, as a statement of support for the National Peace Day Campaign.

-Cause for canonization
+Veneration

 On September 21, 2012, the feast day of Matthew the Apostle, the Mattie J.T.
 Stepanek Guild was officially initiated.
-The purpose of the guild is to gather information and investigate Stepanek's life for the possible cause of canonization in the Catholic Church.
+The purpose of the guild is to gather information and investigate Stepanek's life for a possible cause of canonization in the Catholic Church.

-On June 22, 2014, a Memorial Mass at the Franciscan Monastery in Washington, D.C., commemorated the tenth anniversary of Stepanek's death.
+On June 22, 2014, a memorial Mass at the Franciscan Monastery in Washington, D.C., commemorated the tenth anniversary of Stepanek's death.
 It was concelebrated by several priests from the Archdiocese of Washington.